healeycodes/py-looper/README.md

 The resulting video file will have the same dimensions as the supplied [image].

-Spaces in these arguments will require the argument to be passed with `'` single quote marks.
+Spaces in these arguments will require the argument to be passed with `'` single quote marks on most terminals.
 E.g., `'My Image File.png'`.

 Use tab to autocomplete image/audio filenames and locations.